 Do the categories “right” and “left” apply to Combat?
 Its motto is “from Resistance to Revolution” and yet it was fiercely anti-Stalinist.
 How does it convey its political views in the postwar landscape, especially in contrast to the other major post-war newspapers (L’Humanité, Le Monde, Le Figaro, Le Parisien libéré)?

-This project was awarded a Seed Grant from the Yale Digital Humanities Laboratory to support student work and acquire the digitized and OCRed print run of Combat.
+This project received a grant from the French Embassy Centers of Excellence in 2020.
+Prior awards include a Seed Grant from the Yale Digital Humanities Laboratory to support student work and acquire the digitized and OCRed print run of Combat.